redhatcz/Thesis-management-system/README.md

 1. Create an openshift JBoss EWS 2 cartridge and add Postgres and MongoDB cartridge.
 2. Add remote openshift repository to your local project git repository.
-3. Push it in openshift.
+3. Push it in the openshift.

+_Note:_ You need medium gear, otherwise grails won't be able to build the app.
+Or you can use small gear and build the application your self.